daniehej/docs_njn/qspi-flash.md

 This takes ~170 seconds.

-If the device is not in recovery mode, the command will fail, therefore when updating many devices, it is not necessary to use lsusb every time.
+If the device is not in recovery mode, the command will fail.
+Therefore when updating many devices, it is not necessary to use lsusb every time.

 After the QSPI-NOR is flashed, you can insert and boot Jetpack ≥ 4.5 SD cards.